Potts model on recursive lattices: some new exact results: Further examples

+In previous sections we have studied periodic strip lattices.
+Nevertheless the main idea, namely to derive a homogeneous first order linear recurrence relation for a vector whose the first component is the partition function itself, can be applied even in a slightly generalized cases.
+As illustrations we consider a lattice in which every layer have a composite structure, and a lattice in which the layer varies along the longitudinal direction of the lattice.
+In this sense, the present formalism is an extension of the classic results of Biggs, et. al. \cite{Biggs_72} and of Beraha, et. al. \cite{Beraha_79,Beraha_80} in which the authors considered a homogeneous higher order linear recurrence relation with ``constant coefficients"\footnote{Namely, a linear recurrence relation whose coefficients do not depend explicitly on the recursive step $n$.} for a scalar in order to find the partition function of periodic strip lattices.

-\section{Ornamented $L_y=3$ hybrid strip}
+\subsection{Ornamented $L_y=3$ hybrid strip}

-So far we have dealt with topologically complicated but otherwise regular strips.
-However, within the same framework, we can solve even more complex periodic structures such as the configuration depicted in Fig. \ref{complex}.
+The first example correspond to a composite periodic structure depicted in Fig. \ref{complex}.
 It consists of a mixture of square and triangular strips decorated by segments of the shortest-path lattice.
 Obviously, one expects that for such a lattice the construction of the exact solution should become much more difficult.
-There are two main reasons for this: Firstly, in this example the lattice has not one but three different types of basic boxes (square, triangular and shortest path in the above example).
+The reasons are, firstly, that the periodicity is not at every layer, and secondly that the lattice has not one but three different types of basic boxes (square, triangular and shortest path in the above example).
 Thus, the system has less symmetries and the dimension of the corresponding transfer matrix increases.
-Secondly, the shape is not regular so that it is not obvious how to apply the more usual techniques in this case.
-Nevertheless, such cases can still be efficiently handled within our framework.

-To understand how can one deal with this complicated lattice it is convenient to think of the problem in different steps.
+To deal with this lattice it is convenient to think of the problem in different steps.
 First, we decompose the ornament of the last block making use of the corresponding transfer matrix calculated in this case in Sec. \ref{sh_path}.
-It is easy to notice that at the end of this process we end up with the two types of blocks shown in Fig. \ref{complex}(b).
+It is easy to notice that at the end of this process we end up with two types of blocks shown in Fig. \ref{complex}(b).
 Following again the method described in Sec. \ref{method}, we can then calculate their corresponding $5\times 5$ transfer matrices $A^{(1)}$ and $A^{(2)}$ that enable us to decompose the main body of the strip.
 Lastly, by combining these steps we obtain,

 where $\alpha(m)$ and $\beta(m)$ are scalar quantities given by

 The details of the calculation and explicit expressions for all of the matrices involved can be found in the Appendix.
 Using the same method as in previous cases, we can extract the internal energy and specific heat displayed in Fig. \ref{strange_plots}.